Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

     report = PaginationReport(self.bot, ctx, self.plugin_name, 'mytest.json')
     await report.render(period=period, server_name=server_name)
 ```
+Providing None to the pagination value (here server_name) will result in None being the first element to allow aggregated
+displays.
+If you provide a strict value, this will be the first to be displayed out of the pagination list.

 In your report though, you have to specify a pagination section:
 ```json